Bruschetta Chicken is a packed with flavor, simple to make and can be prepped in advance! This is my perfect warm-weather dinner.

 With Easter and Mother’s Day in our rearview mirror, I am officially ready to grill my way through the summer months.
 In my house we have a few grills: a Weber Propane, which is mine…and 2 other charcoal/smoker things that are fully my husbands.
 I am super into grilling as long as I can push a button to turn my grill on.
 If there is fire, or kindling involved I step aside.
 I have never claimed to be a patient person.

-This dish, happens to be one of my all-time favorite dinner meals.
+This chicken recipe, happens to be one of my all-time favorite dinner meals.
 And it screams summer to me…with the fresh tomato bruschetta and grilled chicken…BUT you can ABSOLUTELY make this all year long.
 Bake or pan-fry the chicken and you can even make the bruschetta with canned tomatoes when they aren’t in season!

 You can serve this over pasta if carbs aren’t your enemy…or over a zucchini noodles or a salad for a lighter option.
 I am telling you, there is so much flavor packed in here I can NOT wait for you to make this!!